aminophen/platex-tools/README.md

 ## Character encoding

-All the package files contain ASCII characters only.
+All the package files (.sty) contain ASCII characters only.
+All the document files (.tex) are encoded in UTF-8.

 ## Installation